-Conscious that there are still some restrictions on how youth groups such as the Scouts and Guides can meet, it is hoped these activities can be carried out during online meetings, and during socially distanced face to face meetings, as appropriate.
-We have added activity 13, and as the Covid-19 situation develops and we return to more traditional meetings, we will continue to update the badge requirements to add more activities that can be carried out within our communities and allow us to take an active part in the community.
+Conscious that there are currently restrictions on how youth groups such as the Scouts and Guides can meet, it is hoped these activities can be carried out during online meetings, and during socially distanced face to face meetings.
+As the Covid-19 situation develops and we return to more traditional meetings, we will update the badge requirements to add more activities that can be carried out within our communities and allow us to take an active part in the community.